F0lak/dm_open_ref/ref/notes/particles.md

 Changing a var
 on a particle datum will make changes to future particles.
 For instance, you can set the datum\'s `spawning` var to 0 to make it stop creating new particles.
-(Note+ If you are changing a vector or color matrix, such as `gravity`, you need to assign a new value.
+(Note: If you are changing a vector or color matrix, such as `gravity`, you need to assign a new value.
 You can\'t for instance set `particles.gravity[2] = 0` because it won\'t do anything to update the particle stream.)